Skip to main content Accessibility information

 2nd Year

-Through this module you’ll spend up to 100 hours working in the football industry.
-You can shape the placement to meet your area of interest working practically as a coach or developing projects as agreed with the placement host.
-Students benefit from placement with Plymouth Argyle Community Trust and Devon FA.
+Throughout this module, you’ll spend up to 100 hours working in the football industry.
+You can shape the placement to meet your area of interest, working practically as a coach or developing projects as agreed with the placement host.
+You'll benefit from placements with Plymouth Argyle Community Trust and Devon FA.

 Practical football development